SnuktheGreat/synapse/readme.md

 The _ChainableMatcher_ uses the given lambda/matcher combinations to check whether all these combinations are true on the given person.
 The keen observer will have noticed that in the above case the matcher fails.
-When the _ChainableMatcher_ fails, it will point you directly to the `where(...)` statements that do not match.
-For the example above it reports:
+When the _ChainableMatcher_ fails, it will point you directly to the failing `where(...)` statements.
+For the example above it
+reports:

 ```
 java.lang.AssertionError: